 What is pork butt?

-Beside a cut of meat whose name will bring the 13-year-old out in the most mature of us, this cut of meat is actually from the shoulder of the pig.
+Despite its unfortunate and misleading name, this cut of meat is actually from the shoulder of the pig.

 Boston butt, or pork butt, is the American name for a cut of pork that comes from the upper part of the shoulder from the front leg and may contain the blade bone.
 Boston butt is the most common cut used for pulled pork, a staple of barbecue in the southern United States.
 In the United Kingdom, Boston butt is known as pork shoulder on the bone, since regular pork shoulder normally has the bone removed and then rolled and tied back into a joint.wikipedia

 Our portion was nearly 6 pounds.
 Even with the bone in, it was a lot of meat for 2 older adults.
 We made a total of 5 meals from this one portion.
-McKeever, our 125 pound German Shepherd, LOVED the bone when we had completely devoured the meat, but it could have just as easily been used to flavor bean soup.
+McKeever, our 125 pounds German Shepherd, LOVED the bone when we had completely devoured the meat, but it could have just as easily been used to flavor bean soup.